rakshithkeegadi/CarND-Behavioral-Cloning-P3/final_writeup.md

 #### 2. Attempts to reduce overfitting in the model

-To avoid overfitting I had to use a lesser number of epochs as low as 5 because the validation loss kept fluctulating for higher epochs.
-(Line 73 model.py)
+To avoid overfitting I had to use a lesser number of epochs as low as 5 epochs.
+(Line 73 model.py).
+Intitially I had used a epoch of 10 and then later noticed the model was over fitting becuase the validation loss kept on fluctuating rather than decreasing constantly.
+Trail and error method 5 turned out to be the best.

 #### 3. Model parameter tuning